“Where ya been, Trev?” my roommate Bill asked as I returned to our dorm room around noon. “Out catting around with the frat boys?”

 “Rockets said he’s gonna raise Tim from the dead.”

 “Stay away from that boy.
 He’s real evil.
-He ain’t even gay but will pretend in order to humiliate you”
+He ain’t even gay but will pretend to be in order to humiliate you”

 My head was spinning.
 Hollywood was too complicated for me.
 I asked Tony if I could use the phone to call long distance.
 I needed Dad’s advice.